“This shuts us down:" Potter Valley ranchers say PG&E cut water without warning amid dam removal fight

 “This happened two months before harvest,” says Ken Foster, a Potter Valley farmer.
 “Everyone is scrambling.”

-“This affects us all,” says Potter Valley farmer Guinness McFadden.
-“There are instances where people irrigate their pastures just to make sure their domestic wells have water supply.”
+“This affects us all,” says local farmer Guinness McFadden.
+“People irrigate their pastures just to make sure their domestic wells have water supply.”

 “This shuts us down,” Kay says, “And there was no notice.
 It affects everything.
 It affects our well, it affects the grass for the cows.”

-Water cuts a picture of what’s to come when dams are removed
+Water cuts foreshadow dry future when dams are removed

-But after decades of lawsuits from environmental groups claiming the dams harm salmon, PG&E is seeking federal permission to tear the project down.
+But after decades of lawsuits from environmental groups that claim the dams harm salmon, PG&E is seeking a green light from the federal government to decommission the hydroelectric project and tear both dams down, passing on the cost to ratepayers.

 PG&E accused of sacrificing Potter Valley for “optics”

-Some locals feel PG&E is depleting water from Lake Pillsbury—which serves a rural, agricultural, and lower-income area including Potter Valley—for the optics of a fuller Lake Mendocino, an important source of water for wealthier, more urban communities in Sonoma and Marin counties.
+Some locals believe PG&E drained water from Lake Pillsbury to increase levels in Lake Mendocino, an important source of water for wealthier, more urban communities farther south in Sonoma and Marin counties.

 “I think the obvious reason behind this was to overfill Lake Mendocino,” says Foster, “Giving to those below Lake Mendocino the impression there is abundant water storage without Lake Pillsbury, which is misleading, and dishonest politics.”

-He believes the move, which he describes as “optics,” is political theater to obfuscate how Lake Mendocino will run dry most years without water from Lake Pillsbury.
+He says the move is just “optics”—nothing more than political theater to allay fears around dam removal and hide the fact that Lake Mendocino will run dry about 6 years out of 10 without water from Lake Pillsbury.

 “Lake Mendocino has virtually no ability to recharge in summer months without the snowpack flows and storage kept behind Scott Dam,” he says.
 “The fate of our crops, farms, and homes is in peril.”

+Other sources say mismanagement is to blame.
 In February, PG&E requested permission to reduce the flows mandated by the National Marine Fisheries Service out of Lake Pillsbury in order to preserve water, given reduced levels in the lake.
-The Federal Energy Regulatory Commission (FERC) did not approve the request until August 4, leading to the sudden cut from PG&E that has left farmers and locals blindsided.
+The Federal Energy Regulatory Commission (FERC) did not approve the request until August 4, leading to the sudden water cuts that left farmers and locals feeling blindsided.

 “Ultimately, this is PG&E’s mismanagement at fault here,” says an anonymous source with knowledge.
 “They got themselves in a hole by keeping the lake low, and now the farmers and residents are going to have to suffer the consequences.”